 Think about what songs make you move.
 If you hear that song, you just can’t sit still.
 Even the theme song from Rocky might be a good motivator for you.

 You can create multiple theme playlists to spark more creativity and fun in your workout.
-How about making a playlist of Best All-Time Roller Skating Songs?
+How about making a playlist of the Best All-Time Roller Skating Songs?
 Or Best Heavy Metal Workout Songs?
 Best 80’s Workout Playlist (maybe it includes Let’s Get Physical).
+Music can help you get the motivation to work out.

 7. Update Your Gear

 Think of getting new workout gear as investing in yourself.
-How often do we make sure our living rooms or kitchens are state of the art, but we don’t put any time, energy, or money into our personal effects?
+How often do we ensure our living rooms or kitchens are up to par, but we don’t put any time, energy, or money into our personal effects?

-It could be as simple as getting a new water bottle.
-Making sure you have supportive and properly fitting shoes is key to achieving your workout goals.
-And if you get a new workout tee or tights, it can make you more motivated to get moving.
+It could be as simple as getting a new water bottle or ensuring you have supportive and properly fitting shoes.
+This is key to achieving your workouts.
+Getting a new workout tee or tights can motivate you to get moving.

 8. Get Organized for Your Workout